ribbybibby/ssl_exporter/README.md

 ### Release process

+- Update the `VERSION` file in this repository and commit to master
 - [This github action](.github/workflows/release.yaml) will add a changelog and upload binaries in response to a release being created in Github
 - Dockerhub will build and tag a new container image in response to tags of the